natashk/NHL/data_scraper/README.md

 This project collects and prepares NHL data for historical analysis and data visualization.

-The project includes two Python-based scrapers:
+The project includes three Python-based scrapers:

-- **Skater Statistics Scraper** — collects NHL skater statistics by season.
+- **Skaters Statistics Scraper** — collects NHL skater statistics by season.
+- **Skaters Bios Scraper** — collects NHL skater bios.
 - **Metadata Scraper** — collects reference data such as countries, states and provinces, teams, seasons, and drafts.

 The collected data is exported to CSV files and can be used for analysis with Python, SQL, spreadsheets, or data visualization tools.